godotengine/godot-docs/classes/class_theme.rst

 | *Getter* | get_default_font()      |
 +----------+-------------------------+

-The default font of this ``Theme`` resource.
-Used as a fallback value for font items defined in this theme, but having invalid values.
-If this value is also invalid, the global default value is used.
+The default font of this theme resource.
+Used as the default value when trying to fetch a font resource that doesn't exist in this theme or is in invalid state.
+If the default font is also missing or invalid, the engine fallback value is used.

 Use :ref:`has_default_font<class_Theme_method_has_default_font>` to check if this value is valid.